Bonaire: Flag

 The flag, with the six-pointed star, symbolises a compass.
-The people of Bonaire were and are excellent fishermen and sailors.
+The people of Bonaire are skilled fishermen and sailors.
 It is also said that the four points of the ring indicating East, West, South and North are intended to indicate that all people in the world are equal, regardless of where they come from.
 The red colour refers to the blood and the survivability of the people of Bonaire.
 Yellow represents the sun, the beach and the flowers of the Kibrahachi and the cactus.
 White represents peace and internationalisation.
 Blue represents the sea.
 The flag has not existed for a long time.
 It was only on 11 December 1981 that the design was approved, to which the whole population was able to contribute and give its opinion.